-William IV Rosewood & Oak Antique Mirror.
-This truly stunning antique mirror dates from around 1835, in the period of William IV, and is constructed from a lovely mix of rosewood and oak.
-It has an inverted break fronted moulded cornice above a striking rosewood central panel with inlaid decoration.
-The mirror is in excellent condition and framed by elegant half rounded columns.
-This delightful antique mirror is the perfect finishing touch for a hallway or landing and is quite unusual being a mix of rosewood and oak which effortlessly compliment each other.
+From the William IV period and is constructed from a lovely mix of rosewood and oak, this inverted break fronted moulded mirror has a rosewood central panel with inlaid decoration.
+It is framed by elegant half rounded columns and is the perfect finishing touch for a hallway or landing.

-Antique Regency Decorative Gilt Overmantle Mirror.
 This highly desirable Regency overmantle mirror dates from around 1830 and is beautifully decorated with a gilt finish.
 The inverted break fronted moulded cornice sits above decorative reeded columns finished with acanthus leaves and topped with a lovely rose motif.
 The mirror is framed by ebonised reeded edges which contrast beautifully with the gilt finish of the outer frame.
-The mirror itself is original and shows some small signs of slight ‘foxing’ however this is minimal and not unexpected in a period mirror of this age.
 The gilt finish is very impressive and allows this antique mirror to create a fabulous impression in a period room.

 This fine Regency tilting antique cheval mirror is made from mahogany.
 It has two beautifully turned upright supports with decorative brass tilting mechanisms.
 It stands on out-swept moulded legs, having typical Regency styling, which are finished with brass castors.
 Delightfully it still retains the original mirror which unsurprisingly displays genuine ‘foxing’ through age and adds to the overall beauty and authenticity of the piece.